tx-lin/vmSafeguard/README.md

 # :bookmark_tabs: Prerequisite !

 - vmSafeguard can be installed under "Debian Family".
-For the  devloppment of this project, I currently use Ubuntu 20.04, Php 7.4, Apache 2.4.X.
+For the  devloppment of this project, I currently use Kali linux 2021.x, Php 7.4, Apache 2.4.X.
 To avoid unknow errors, I recommand you to use Ubuntu, Debian or Kali linux.

 - <strong> <code> curl </code> and <code> sudo </code> command need to be install  ! </strong>
 - An ESXi Server operational that can communicate with the machine that will host vmSafeguard (pinguable)